FOR PERSONS WITH VISUAL IMPAIRMENT:

 - A staircase leading to the foyer, Theatre Hall and the Archive (Important notice!
 At present, due to the COVID-19 pandemic, from 12 June 2020 until further notice, this part of the building is not accessible for visitors.
 The access is blocked with tapes spread between the railings in the main lobby).

 - Opposite the information desk, behind glass doors, on the right, there is a self-service cloakroom and a staircase with an elevator equipped with Braille plates and a speakerphone.

 On Level 3 you will find:

 - The Educational Hall, exhibition rooms and toilets (Important notice!
 At present, due to the epidemic, the only toilets in service are those situated on Level -1).

 During their visit in the building, persons with visual impairment can be accompanied by an assistance dog.

 Due to the epidemic, the model of the building and other tactile aids (including those connected with particular exhibitions) are available solely upon prior notice.
-To arrange for their use, please contact our accessibility coordinators no less than two days prior to your planned visit at email@example.com or by phone at +48 506 164 487.
+To arrange for their use, please contact our accessibility coordinator no less than two days prior to your planned visit.

 There is an option of arranging a free guided tour with audio description, also for individual visitors.
 Live guided tours can be provided by six of our staff members, who have been trained to deliver audio description by the Culture Without Barriers Foundation.